Updated Sept 2019

 It is an essential fat which means your body can’t produce it like it can produce all the saturated and monounsaturated fat it needs; you must get ALA from your diet.

-Unless some is actively restricting their intake (anorexics), or not eating due to homelessness, substance use disorders, or eating a diet that contains a lot of highly-processed foods, that fact that chia seeds has more ALA compared to flax is moot.
+Unless some are actively restricting their intake (anorexics), or not eating due to homelessness, substance use disorders, or eating a diet that contains a lot of highly-processed foods, that fact that chia seeds have more ALA compared to flax is moot.

 Carbohydrate and fiber